meteoric199/viewerjs/README.md

 > If it is a string, it should be one of the attributes of each image element.
 > If it is a function, it will be called on each image and should return a valid image URL.

+### thumbUrl

+- Type: `String`
+- Default: `''`

+Define where to get the thumb image URL in inline mode.

+> If it is a string, it should be one of the attributes of each image element.
+> If using lazy loading, the inline mode while use this attribute to get thumb image url.

 ### ready